QuantEcon/sphinxcontrib-jupyter/docs/config-sphinx.rst

     make jupyter

-See :doc:`Extension Configuration <config-extension>` section for details on how to configure the extension.
+The :doc:`Extension Configuration <config-extension>` section includes details on how to configure the extension.